Blading (professional wrestling): Examples

 During an interview on Jimmy Kimmel Live!, Mickey Rourke spoke about his experience with gigging himself for a scene in the 2008 movie The Wrestler.
 Rourke agreed to gig at the initial request of director Darren Aronofsky in hopes that he would revoke the demand come production time.
 Indeed, later during filming, Aronofsky admitted that Rourke needn't actually gig; however, by his own will, Rourke decided to go through with it anyway.
 In the film itself, Rourke's character is seen preparing for a match by wrapping a razor blade inside his wrist tape.

 There is one notable incident of blading in association football.
 In 1989, Chile national team goalkeeper Roberto Rojas bladed himself to prevent a loss, by blaming the injury on fireworks thrown by opposing fans.
 FIFA saw through the ruse and ended up banning Rojas for life and banning Chile from the 1994 FIFA World Cup.
 Rojas's ban was lifted in 2001.

 Canadian wrestler Devon Nicholson pressed charges against Abdullah the Butcher, claiming that he contracted hepatitis C after Abdullah bladed him without consent.
 An Ontario court ruled in favor of Nicholson and ordered Abdullah to pay $2.3 million.

-During their King of the Road match at Uncensored 1995, Dustin Rhodes and The Blacktop Bully bladed, which was against the policy of World Championship Wrestling at the time, and they were both fired as a result.
+During their King of the Road match at Uncensored 1995, Dustin Rhodes and The Blacktop Bully bladed, which was against the policy of World Championship Wrestling (WCW) at the time, and they were both fired as a result.